Relintai/pandemonium_engine_docs/engine_development/cpp/binding_to_external_libraries.md

 ```

 .. important::
-    Please note that Git submodules are not used in the Godot repository.
+    Please note that Git submodules are not used in the Pandemonium repository.
 If
-    you are developing a module to be merged into the main Godot repository, you should not
+    you are developing a module to be merged into the main Pandemonium repository, you should not
     use submodules.
 If your module doesn't get merged in, you can always try to implement
     the external library as a GDNative C++ plugin.